Rouen Cathedral: 16th century – The Transition and the Renaissance

 Cardinal-Archbishop Georges d'Amboise (1494-1510) had a major influence on the church architecture.
 He incorporated into the Gothic design new Renaissance features, as he had done in his own residence, the Château de Gaillon, The first major project of the period was a new tower to match the old Saint-Romaine tower, built almost three centuries earlier.
 Work on the tower had begun in 1488, under master builder Guillaume Pontifs, but under Cardinal d'Amboise in 1496 the project was taken over 1496 by Jacques Le Roux, who had a more ambitious plan with Renaissance touches.
 The Pope authorised Cardinal d'Amboise to grant dispensations to consume milk and butter during Lent, in exchange for contributions to the tower.
 The new tower soon took on the nickname of the Butter Tower, though the money collected paid only a portion of the cost.

 As the new tower was being built, the west front of the Cathedral showed weaknesses and began to tilt.
 Cardinal d'Amboise ordered its complete reconstruction.
 This was carried out by master builder Rouilland Le Roux, nephew of Jacques Le Roux, in a lavishly ornate Flamboyant style.
 It was covered with layers of lacelike stone tracery, and hundreds of sculpted figures were added to the arch and niches of the portals.
 To stabilise the new facade, he added two massive buttresses, also richly decorated with sculpture.
 In addition to his changes to the Cathedral, the Cardinal and his architect reconstructed and decorated the Palace of the Archbishop close by, adding a new reception hall, galleries, gardens and fountains.

 In 1514 the flèche, or spire of the cathedral, a lead-covered wooden spire over the lantern tower, fell.
 It was replaced within a few months in exactly the same form and with the same materials.

 17th–18th century

 In the late 16th century the cathedral was badly damaged during the French Wars of Religion: in 1562 the Calvinists attacked the furniture, tombs, stained-glass windows and statuary.
 The cathedral was again struck by lightning in 1625 and 1642, then damaged by a hurricane in 1683.

 In 1796, in the course of the French Revolution, the new revolutionary government nationalised the cathedral and transformed it for a time into a Temple of Reason.
-Some of the furniture and sculpture was sold, and the chapel fences were melted down to make cannon.
+Some of the furniture and sculpture was sold, and the chapel railings were melted down to make cannon.